OsaPL/Versus-Brawl/README.md

 - Coop partners sometimes bug out under the ground/behind walls whenever its cramped (depends on map makers to accomodate)
 - maps stutter after load (preloading is done after level load since `AssetManager` is not available in `as_context`)
 - clothing colors may look wonky, low priority
-- UI gets wonky on weird resolutions (standard aspects 16:10, 16:9, 4:3 all work, to fix, migration to imgui is probably needed)
+- UI gets wonky on weird resolutions (standard aspects like 16:10, 16:9, 4:3 all work, to fix, migration to imgui is probably needed)
+- Holding a global JsonVALUE just crashes the game during script load sometimes (maybe just load the file when needed?)
 # Thanks to:
 [WolfireGames](https://github.com/WolfireGames) - for being awesome developers (source code helped me a lot)